 Finding a new broker can be painful.
 There are so many options out there, and they all promise you the best experience–but that’s just not true.
 There are different brokers for different types of investors.
 Who you go with really depends on how you want to approach investing your money, and what kind of investment options match your needs.
 Below you’ll find a full review of Vanguard’s investment services, weighing out the pros and cons so you can determine if this is the right broker for you.
 Let’s first start with a little history of the company and its philosophy.

 Vanguard has been around since 1975 when it was founded by owner Jack Bogle.
 At the time, Bogle saw that the majority of actively-managed mutual funds were often underperforming market indices.
 He also felt that investors should own the mutual funds.
 According to the Vanguard website:

-Bogle then created the first ever index fund–a low-cost mutual fund, owned by those who invest in it, and one that matches the performance of a specific index.
-Vanguard has grown as a company since the 70s, but their philosophies have remained the same.
+Bogle then created the first-ever index fund–a low-cost mutual fund, owned by those who invest in it, and one that matches the performance of a specific index.
+Vanguard has grown as a company since the 70s, but its philosophies have remained the same.
 The company still focuses on low-cost investment options and offers a wide array of investment account types to invest with.

 Despite having a particular philosophy and focus, Vanguard provides plenty of options to jump in and start investing.
 Here’s a full look at what Vanguard offers:

 Vanguard delivers both retirement and standard investment accounts.
 Here are the account types to choose from: